Programme dates: 27 July - 17 August 2019

-Academic level: Advanced Undergraduate or Postgraduate
+Academic level: Advanced undergraduate, postgraduate or early career professionals

 Field trips may include:

 You will spend week two of the programme living and learning in London, visiting museums with significant Japanese art collections including the British Museum (London) and the Victoria and Albert Museum (London).
 We’ll help you access the libraries of various London universities, including SOAS (the School of Oriental and African Studies), so you can pursue independent research.

 Field trips in weeks one and three may include the Fitzwilliam Museum (Cambridge) and University of Cambridge.